 The longitudinal joint pass survey is taken on longitudinal Joint (Figure 21).
 Depending on lane number and direction, either left or right sensor is offset 3 to 6 inches from the longitudinal joint.
 It is important that the sensor near the joint does not pass directly over the joint.
-The distance from the Y-reference axis is based on the lane number the survey is performed in, as indicated in Figure 21:
+The distance from the lateral reference (which is the Y-reference axis in Figure 21) is based on the lane number the survey is performed in, as indicated in Figure 21:

-- If the lane number is 2 or 3, the distance from the Y-reference axis is 2.5 ft. - If the lane number is 1, the distance from Y-reference axis is -2.5 ft.
+- If the lane number is 2 or 3, the distance from the longitudinal joint (which is the lateral offset reference) is -2.5 ft. - If the lane number is 1, the lateral offset distance is 2.5 ft.